Reading

 Your judgements are right and true, for You are a just God.

-Your grace and Your mercy are to us salvation!
+Your grace and Your mercy to us are salvation!

 Thank You Lord God!